nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * `list -c` Shows a list of all clients in the application.
 * `list -p` Shows a list of all products in the application.

+### Viewing: `view`

+Views a current client/product from the application.

+Format:

+* View a client: `view -c INDEX`
+* View a product: `view -p INDEX`

+Notes:

+* If the product/client doesn't exist, then we inform the user that such a product/client doesn't exist.

+Examples:

+* `view -c 20` Views all the details of the client with `INDEX` of `20` including id, name, phone number, email and address.
+* `view -p 5` Views all the details of the product with `INDEX` of `5` including id, name, unit price and quantity.

 ### Command History:

 Allows the user to navigate to previous commands using `↑` and `↓` keys.